Chaowu88/freeflux/docs/source/quickstart.rst

 Quick Start
 ===========

-To begin with, we show here how to solve the metabolic fluxes at steady state with a toy model which includes the typical reactions in the TCA cycle with acetyl-CoA and aspartate as the initial substrates.
+To start, we will demonstrate how to calculate the metabolic fluxes at steady state using a toy model.
+This model includes typical reactions in the TCA cycle, with acetyl-CoA and aspartate as the initial substrates.

 Loading a Toy Model
 -------------------

-A model can be defined in a tab-separated values (.tsv) or Excel spreadsheet (.xlsx) file with the format as below.
+A model can be defined in either a tab-separated values (.tsv) or Excel spreadsheet (.xlsx) file with the following required format:

 .. list-table:: reactions.tsv
    :widths: 25 50 50 15